 Dale joined the staff in February 2008 after two years as a freelance contributor.
 She brings to the Notebook two decades of experience covering education for the Philadelphia Inquirer, a strong local and national reputation as an award-winning reporter, and a wealth of local and national contacts.
 As contributing editor, Dale writes stories as well as editing content for the Notebook.
 She is a past president of the board of the national Education Writers Association and teaches a journalism course at Swarthmore She has worked with Philadelphia high school newspapers through the Prime Movers project.

 Lauren joined the staff in 2014.
 She is a fund-raising professional, a former journalist and a Philadelphia public school parent.
 Lauren began working in the nonprofit field in 2002 at the American Diabetes Association, where she gained experience in fundraising, donor cultivation and management, and event planning.
 More recently, she was the first-ever development director at Clinical and Laboratory Standards Institute, a professional laboratory science organization.
-Lauren earned bachelor's degrees in journalism and political science from Syracuse University, and is pursuing a master's of public administration at Villanova University.
+Lauren earned bachelor’s degrees in journalism and political science from Syracuse University and a master’s of public administration at Villanova University.

 Neeta came to the Notebook in March 2013.
 She has a long career in nonprofit management in Philadelphia with organizations including Asian Americans United, SEAMAAC, and the Folk Arts – Cultural Treasures Charter School.
 Neeta is a graduate of Haverford College and has a master’s degree in public administration from the Kennedy School of Government at Harvard University.